Parth-Chouhan/URL-Shortener/README.md

 DB_PASSWORD=your_mysql_password
 DB_NAME=url_shortener

+Replace:

+your_mysql_password

-Replace your_mysql_password with your local MySQL password.
+with your local MySQL password.

-Important
+⚠️ Security Note

-The .env file should never be uploaded to GitHub because it contains database credentials.
+The .env file contains sensitive database credentials and must not be uploaded to GitHub.

-The repository includes .env.example as a safe template:
+The project includes .env.example as a safe configuration template.

-DB_HOST=localhost
-DB_USER=root
-DB_PASSWORD=your_mysql_password
-DB_NAME=url_shortener
 ⚙️ Installation
 1. Clone the Repository
 git clone https://github.com/Parth-Chouhan/URL-Shortener.git

-Navigate into the project:
+Navigate into the project directory:

 cd URL-Shortener
 2. Create a Virtual Environment